 Program of Study

 After a semester or two in the program, students need to form a committee and complete a Program of Study (prospectus), which will indicate which courses the student intends to take.
-Accompanying the Program of Study should be a Doctoral Advisory Phase form, signed by all members of the committee and submitted to the graduate school.
+Accompanying the Program of Study should be a Doctoral Advisory Phase form (available as a Docusign form on the EHHS Graduate Student Services Forms page), signed by all members of the committee.
 The advisory phase committee is comprised of two faculty from within the ETEC program area and possibly others.
 You should work closely with your committee to develop and follow your plan of study.

 At the completion of the student's coursework, he or she writes a comprehensive examination covering topics that the student has specialized in within educational technology.
 The topics and format of the examination are worked out in consultation with the student's advisor and committee.

 Work with your committee to determine the best format for your comprehensive examination.
 The options include: